VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog9stdlib.md

 Now, you're probably seeing that and thinking "Wow, compared to python that's not much!"

 Yep.
-Now, there **are** third party libraries - here's a "awesome" list on github of quite a few useful ones: https://github.com/oz123/awesome-c.
+Now, there **are** third party libraries - here's a "awesome" list on GitHub of quite a few useful ones: https://github.com/oz123/awesome-c.

 One thing worth noting, some libraries will say they're "header only".
 These libraries tend to be much easier to use.
 It's not always the case, but, it's often a win if you see it.
 We'll talk about headers soon, because if you're going to write anything remotely complicated in C, you have to use them.